zachvalenta/jvns.ca/content/post/2018-10-27-new-zine--oh-shit--git-.markdown

 The zine isn't the same as the website -- we decided we wanted to add some fundamental information about how Git works (what's a commit?), because to really work with Git effectively you need to understand at least a little bit about how commits and branches work!
 And some of the explanations are improved.
-Probably about 50% of the material in the zine is from the comic and 50% is new.
+Probably about 50% of the material in the zine is from the website and 50% is new.

 ### a couple of example pages